Rokuem/typed-vuex-store/readme.md

 ```

 This helper will make sure the mutations, actions and getters are ok to be used for the typed store api.

-## How does it compare to vuex-typescript?

-- JsDocs is kept when the store is converted to a typedStore API.
-- No need to use `this.$store` when calling mutations and actions.
-- All of the API creation is automatic.
-- "Go to reference" goes directly to the action/mutation/getter